junxit/us-congress-bills-112/metadata.md

 - 2012-11-14 — Mr. Coble moved to suspend the rules and pass the bill.
 - 2012-11-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6355)
 - 2012-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6355)
+- 2012-11-15 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.